bdelbosc/jqpoc/README.md

         queue.jobFailure(job.getKey(), "Some error message");

 - If a job is in a PROCESSING state, the worker can ask for another job.
-After N job in PROCESSING state it can have a rest doing a small pause.
+After N jobs in PROCESSING state it can have a rest doing a small pause.

 - If a job is in a TIMEDOUT state, the worker can check in an